Causes and risk factors of vulval cancer

 The exact cause of vulval cancer is unknown.
-However, risk factors can increase the chance of developing it.
+However, some risk factors can increase the chances of developing it.

 Having one or more risk factors does not mean you will definitely get cancer.
 And if you do not have any risk factors, it does not mean you will not get vulval cancer.

 The risk of developing vulval cancer increases with age.
 Most people who are diagnosed with vulval cancer are aged 65 or over.

 Vulval cancer in older people is usually linked to a skin condition called lichen sclerosus (LS).

 Vulval cancer in younger people is often linked to human papillomavirus infection (HPV) and smoking.

 The main risk factor for vulval cancer is an infection called human papilloma virus (HPV).
 There are over 100 types of this virus.
 Some can affect the vulva and cause abnormal cell changes that may develop into vulval cancer.